 To illustrate the tax-loss harvesting strategy in its most basic form, consider two investors: Investor Allen and Investor Bea.

 In this scenario, Investor Allen has a $1,000 profit on his ABCD trade, which will be subject to capital gains tax.

 In this scenario, although Investor Bea has the same $1,000 profit as Investor Allen, because Investor Bea sold XYZ before the end of the year, the $1,000 loss on the stock is considered “realized” and may be used to offset ABCD’s gains—potentially eliminating capital gains tax.

 If you don’t have any capital gains or if you have more losses than gains, you can use the losses to offset up to $3,000 of other taxable income per year.
 After using your losses to offset capital gains and income, you can use any remaining losses to offset gains or income in later years (under current tax laws).

-Investors should educate themselves about the IRS’s wash sale rule, which prohibits them from claiming a tax loss if they repurchase the same security (or a substantially similar security) either 30 days before or 30 days after selling a security for a loss.
-To evaluate whether you violated the wash sale rule, the IRS reviews the trading activity for all of your accounts.
+Investors should educate themselves about the IRS’s wash sale rule, which prohibits them from claiming a tax loss if they open the same security position just recently closed (or a substantially similar security) either 30 days before or 30 days after closing a position for a loss.
+To evaluate whether you violated the wash sale rule, the IRS reviews the trading activity for all your accounts.

-In other words, the IRS looks at trades you place in other accounts at TD Ameritrade, at other brokerage firms, and in IRA or Roth IRA accounts, as well as transactions your spouse made and transactions by a business entity you control to determine if you violated the wash sale rule.
+In other words, the IRS looks at trades you place in other accounts at TD Ameritrade, at other brokerage firms, and in IRAs or Roth IRAs, as well as transactions your spouse made and transactions by a business entity you control to determine if you violated the wash sale rule.